From Rows to Reasoning: A Retrieval-Augmented Multimodal Framework for Spreadsheet Understanding: Conclusion

 \section{Conclusion}

 Large Language Models (LLMs) continue to struggle with reasoning over large-scale, enterprise-grade spreadsheets that contain thousands of rows, multiple linked sheets, and multimodal elements such as charts and receipts.
 Existing approaches based on single-sheet compression or full-context encoding fail to scale and do not reflect how real users interact with complex analytical workbooks.
 To address these challenges, we introduced From Rows to Reasoning (FRTR), an advanced, multimodal retrieval-augmented generation framework that decomposes spreadsheets into granular row, column, and block embeddings, employs hybrid lexical–dense retrieval with Reciprocal Rank Fusion (RRF), and integrates multimodal embeddings to reason jointly over numerical and visual content.
 Alongside this framework, FRTR-Bench provides the first large-scale benchmark for multimodal spreadsheet reasoning, comprising 30 enterprise-grade Excel workbooks spanning nearly four million cells and more than 50 embedded images.
-We evaluated FRTR using six LLMs, achieving 74\% answer accuracy on FRTR-Bench, exceeding prior state-of-the-art approaches by 50\%.
-On the SpreadsheetLLM benchmark, FRTR achieved 87\% while reducing token usage by roughly 50\% compared to context-compression methods.
+We evaluated FRTR using six LLMs, achieving 74\% answer accuracy on FRTR-Bench, achieving 50 percentage points higher accuracy than prior state-of-the-art approaches (74\% vs. 24\%).
+On the SpreadsheetLLM benchmark, FRTR achieved 87\% accuracy while reducing token usage by roughly 50\% compared to a full-context baseline.
 These results show that retrieval-first architectures enable scalable, interpretable, and efficient spreadsheet reasoning.
 FRTR gives LLMs the critical ability to reason over massive spreadsheets in domains such as finance, auditing, and healthcare, where verifiability and efficiency are critical.
 Future work should explore adaptive retrieval, finer multimodal alignment, and agentic spreadsheet manipulation.